Pear Diamonds

 The ratio of any diamond is found by dividing the length of the diamond by the width.
 A lower ratio equates to a wider, plumper pear, and a higher ratio refers to a narrower, elongated shape.

-While a ratio between 1.75 and 2.25 is considered ideal for pear cut diamonds, personal preference plays a significant role.
+While a ratio between 1.5-1.7 is considered ideal for pear cut diamonds, personal preference plays a significant role.
 Keep in mind that diamonds with a ratio outside of this range are considered less desirable and therefore may have lower cut gradings.
 In saying this, we truly believe beauty remains in the eye of the beholder and that whatever your preference should be prioritised.

 pear diamond engagement rings